IBM/chatbot-deployer/README.md

 ## Disabling Deployment Tracking

-To opt-out the tracker, Simply select `YES` in *Disable Metrics Tracker* under the **Delivery Pipeline** section when you create your IBM Cloud DevOps pipeline.
+To opt-out the tracker, Simply select `NO` in *Metrics Tracker* under the **Delivery Pipeline** section when you create your IBM Cloud DevOps pipeline.